-SCHEDULE 1 - DEFINITIONS
+SCHEDULE 1 - DEFINITIONS [2023]

 Abuse Abuse is any action that harms another person or infringes their human rights.
 This can include:- Physical abuse such as hitting, burning, pushing or kicking someone.
 Verbal abuse such as shouting or swearing.
 Emotional abuse such as bullying, taunting, threatening or humiliating someone.
 Sexual abuse such as inappropriate touching or forcing someone to take part in or witness any sexual act against their will.
 Financial abuse such as misusing, keeping or taking someone's money, property or other belongings without their agreement.
-Neglect such as not providing necessary food, heating, care • Reglect such as not providing necessary rood, nearing, care or medicine. • Discrimination such as ill-treatment or harassment based on a person's age, sex, sexuality, disability, religious beliefs or Accreditation ethnic group.
-Accreditation The Council officially recognising a Provider as having a particular status or being qualified to perform a particular activity.
-Acquired Sensory Shall have the meaning contained within paragraph 3.3.2 of Loss Premium Schedule 14.
-ADR Notice Alternative Dispute Resolution - a notice issued under Clause 31 which covers problem solving options outside of formal court Advocacy or proceedings.
-Advocacy is the process of independently acting on behalf of, or Advocate representing the interests of, another person, or group, to secure the rights or services to which they are entitled and "Advocate" shall be construed accordingly.
+Neglect such as not providing necessary food, heating, care or medicine.
+Discrimination such as ill-treatment or harassment based on a person's age, sex, sexuality, disability, religious beliefs or A 114 41 ethnic group.
+Accreditation The Council officially recognising a Provider as having a particular Acquired Sensory status or being qualified to perform a particular activity.
+Shall have the meaning contained within paragraph 3.3.2 of Loss Premium Schedule 14.
+ADASS The Associated of Adult Social Services is a Registered Charity providing a leading, independent voice of adult social care.
+The membership is drawn from serving directors of adult social care employed by local authorities and their direct reports.
+ADR Notice Alternative Dispute Resolution - a notice issued under Clause 31 which covers problem solving options outside of formal court proceedings.
+Advocacy or Advocacy is the process of independently acting on behalf of, or Advocate representing the interests of, another person, or group, to secure the rights or services to which they are entitled and "Advocate" shall be construed accordingly.
 In terms of this Framework Agreement, an advocate may also refer to a carer, family or friends of the Service User.
-Agreement or Framework Agreement - this is a framework contract as defined by Framework the Public Contracts Regulations 2015.
-Agreement Allocated Worker The Worker assigned to assist the Citizen.
-Approved Premises Approved Premises are approved under Section 13 of the Offender Management Act 2007.
-These Premises offer residential provision in order to provide enhanced levels of protection to the public and reduce the likelihood of further offending.
-They are not 'Bail Hostels' although some may accommodate small numbers of people subject to bail which include a specific requirement to reside at an Approved Approved Premises Premises, has been made a condition of bail.
-Means the Service as defined and described in Schedule 7.
-Service Arrangement or Flexible Contracting Arrangements - this is a DPS type Flexible Contracting arrangement/agreement with a provider or providers to establish Arrangement terms and conditions during the life of the arrangement/agreement.
-It is a general term for arrangements that set out terms and conditions for making specific purchases (call offs).
-Assessment or Re- An assessment or review by the Council under appropriate social Assessment or care legislation.
-This is undertaken when it appears to the Council
+Agreement or Framework Agreement - this is a framework contract as defined by Framework the Public Procurement (Agreement on Government Procurement) Agreement (Thresholds) (Amendment) Regulations 2021 (SI - 2021/1221) (Regulations).
+Allocated Worker The social worker assigned to assist the Citizen.
+Arrangement or Flexible Contracting Arrangements - this is a DPS type Flexible arrangement/agreement with a provider or providers to establish Contracting terms and conditions during the life of the arrangement/agreement.
+It Arrangement is a general term for arrangements that set out terms and conditions ASCOF for making specific purchases (call offs).
+The Adult Social Care Outcomes Framework (ASCOF) measures AJUUF how well care and support services achieve the outcomes that matter most to people.
+The ASCOF is used both locally and nationally to set priorities for care and support, measure progress and strengthen transparency and accountability.